mljar/mercury/README.md

 - You can add interactive input to your notebook by defining the YAML header.
 Your users can change the input and execute the notebook.
 - You can hide your code to not scare your (non-coding) collaborators.
 - Users can interact with notebook and save they results.
-- You can share notebook as a web app with multiple users - they don't ovewrite original notebook.
+- You can share notebook as a web app with multiple users - they don't overwrite original notebook.

 ## Example